LinuxCommandLibrary

 DESCRIPTION

-cfdisk is a curses-based partition table editor.
-It provides a user-friendly text interface for creating, deleting, and modifying disk partitions.
+cfdisk is a curses-based disk partition table editor from the util-linux package.
+It provides a user-friendly text interface for creating, deleting, resizing, and changing the type of disk partitions, making it more approachable than the command-driven fdisk.

-The tool supports MBR (DOS) and GPT partition tables and displays partition information in an easy-to-read format.
+The tool supports both MBR (DOS) and GPT partition tables and displays partition layout in an interactive menu-driven format.
+Navigation uses arrow keys to select partitions and operations, with changes held in memory until explicitly written with the "Write" command.

 PARAMETERS